 Illness at Home

 .
 Parents are requested to report all confirmed or suspected contagious diseases to the school nurse.
+This includes lice, strep throat, pink eye, Covid exposure as well as covid-like symptoms.

 Illness/Injury at School